Cloudmersive/Cloudmersive.APIClient.Java/docs/ConvertDocumentApi.md

 # **convertDocumentXlsxToTxt**
 > TextConversionResult convertDocumentXlsxToTxt(inputFile)

-Convert Excel XLSX Spreadsheet to Text
+Convert Excel XLSX Spreadsheet to Text (txt)

 Convert Office Excel Workbooks (XLSX) to standard Text.
 Converts all worksheets in the workbook to Text.
 Supports both XLSX and XLSB file formats.